sunnyvalechha/Kubernetes-Commands/README.md

 * Introduction and Architecture of Kubernetes
 * Difference between monolithic and microservice architecture.
 * Controllers and worker nodes are the key points of their working pattern.
-* What is Pod and how it works?
+* What is Pod, and how does it work?
 * Namespaces.
 * Deployments
 * Replicasets
 * Kubernetes Services
 * Ingress
-* Cluster maintenance Drain, Cordon, and Uncordon
+* Cluster maintenance: Drain, Cordon, and Uncordon
-* Imparative and declarative commands.
+* Imperative and declarative commands.
-* Role Base Access Control (RBAC)
+* Role-Based Access Control (RBAC)
 * Service Accounts
 * Labels and Selectors
 * Taints and Tolerations
 * Volumes, Persistent volume, Persistent volume claim
 * Backup and Restore
 * Daemonsets
-* Environment Variable in Kubernetes with Config maps and Secrets
+* Environment Variable in Kubernetes with Config Maps and Secrets
 * Security and Certificate details
 * Pause Containers